atkaper/oracle-forms-standalone-runner/README.md

 # Oracle Forms Standalone Runner

+You can use this code to run both Oracle 11 and Oracle 12 forms applications.
+It has been tested this on the following versions: 11.1.2.1, 11.1.2.2, 12.2.1.3, and 12.2.1.4.

 ---

 Warning: requirement - you need a __JAVA 8 JDK (or runtime)__ to (build and) start this thing!